ssbc/rooms2/docs/Alias/Resolution.md

 ### Malicious [room admin](../Stakeholders/Room%20admin.md)

-The room admin could track which internal users are interested in connecting with other internal users, i.e. **social interest metadata**, which could be used to create a draft of a social graph.
+The room admin could track which SSB users are interested in connecting with internal users, i.e. they can gather **social interest metadata**, which could be used to create a draft of a social graph.